 Visible crew/equipment: When the Red October sub has surfaced to let the crew get off because of the supposed nuclear leak, there is a brief shot where you can clearly see the camera and its filming crew in their tennis shoes on the deck.
 (01:45:52)

 Factual error: Aboard the aircraft carrier, there is a closed-circuit TV that shows the operations on the flight deck.
 At one point, a gull-gray F-14 Tomcat, in obvious distress, comes in for a landing.
 The camera cuts away from the TV to Ryan's face, and the cuts back to the TV.
-All of a sudden, the plane crashing is no longer an F-14, but an old Korean War-era fighter, colored the dark blue the Navy stopped using in the 1950s.
-The director probably chose to insert a piece of stock footage rather than build a model F-14 to crash for an otherwise unimportant scene.
+All of a sudden, the plane crashing is no longer an F-14, but an old Korean War-era fighter (F-9F Panther of VF-21), colored the dark blue the Navy stopped using in the 1950s.
+The director chose to insert a piece of stock footage from George Duncan's crash on the deck of USS Midway (CV-41) on July 23rd, 1951 rather than build a model F-14 to crash for an otherwise unimportant scene.

 Factual error: When Jack Ryan is chasing the Cook's Assistant Igor Loginov through the missile compartment, the compartment shown does not exist.
 Russian Typhoon submarines (of which the Red October is a variant, just with a new propulsion system) have a pair of cylindrical pressure hulls - each containing a missile compartment - on either side of the missile tubes.
 The location where the fight takes place in the movie would be inside a free-flood area in a real Typhoon.
 (02:01:20 - 02:05:00)